 “A trap that new managers often fall into is walking in with marching orders to clean house.
 If you ever receive this directive, respectfully decline.
 Take some time to get to know your team, what motivates them, what has gone wrong in the past and why,” says Sears.

-If you start replacing people right away, you might miss out on getting to know the talented team members who already worked at the company and know the ins and outs of their role and the organization even if you’ve heard that the team is lackluster.
-“Just because a team didn’t perform well under different leadership does not mean that they won’t perform well for you.
+If you start laying people off right away, you might miss out on getting to know the talented team members who already worked at the company and know the ins and outs of their role and the organization even if you’ve heard that the team is lackluster.
+“Just because a team didn’t perform well under different leadership does not mean they won’t perform well for you.
 Always take the time to form your own opinions, free of bias and prejudgment,” she says.
 “You may find that the team that you discover is miles apart from the team that you thought that you inherited based on someone else’s perception of them.”

-Being a ‘bigfoot’:
+3. Being a ‘bigfoot’:

 Bigfoot doesn’t belong in the boardroom.
 In this case, we’re talking about a metaphorical bigfoot, but the real one would monopolize the office too.
 “Many new bosses think that they have to make their mark quickly and dramatically to be successful—which leads to what I call ‘the bigfoot,’ says Mary Abbajay, president and co-founder of the District of Columbia-based organizational and leadership development firm Careerstone Group and author of “Managing Up: How to Move Up, Win at Work, and Succeed with Any Type of Boss.”
-Like King Kong, they stomp in, take control, and change everything without taking the time to get to know the current team members and processes.
+Like King Kong, they stomp in, take control, and change everything without getting to know the current team members and processes.

 King Kong destroys buildings and homes and our metaphorical bigfoot can create distrust and animosity because they automatically assume their way is the right way without factoring in team members’ opinions.
 “Instead, new managers should start by getting a clear sense and understanding of the team’s needs, wants, and challenges, says Abbajay, “Take the time to learn what is and isn’t working and involve the team in creating better products and processes.”

-Pushing people off the ladder:
+4. Pushing people off the ladder:

 “To fix or avoid this mistake, new bosses should develop people and make it safe to make mistakes,” says Azulay.
 Consider having weekly or monthly one-on-one meetings to talk about long and short-term goals and help people achieve them through teaching, not micromanaging.

-Being a people-pleaser:
+5. Being a people-pleaser:

 Give feedback calmly and thoughtfully instead of yelling IRL or sending an all-caps email.
 (It’s called constructive criticism for a reason.)
-And also say thank you and tell people when they are doing a stellar job.
+Say thank you and tell people when they are doing a stellar job.
 “That will build the trust needed for them to receive your more critical feedback with grace and an open mind, which will help them turn things around and help you see how important your feedback is to their careers,” says Stiens.